ronnynations21/Pomodoro-tool-v1.0/README.md

 # pomodoro-tool-v1.0
-My version 1.0 of the Pomodoro Tool for help to my route of learning
+My version 1.0 of the Pomodoro Tool for my personal study.